Chord substitution

 In music theory, chord substitution is the technique of using a chord in place of another in a progression of chords, or a chord progression.
 Much of the European classical repertoire and the vast majority of blues, jazz and rock music songs are based on chord progressions.
 "A chord substitution occurs when a chord is replaced by another that is made to function like the original.
 Usually substituted chords possess two pitches in common with the triad that they are replacing."

-A chord progression may be repeated to form a song or tune.
-Composers, songwriters and arrangers have developed a number of ways to add variety to a repeated chord progression.
-There are many ways to add variety to music, including changing the dynamics (loudness and softness).

 Use in classical music

 In J. S. Bach's St Matthew Passion, the chorale "Herzliebster Jesu" makes its first appearance in a straightforward harmonisation: